needyamin/ScratchGame/README.md

 # ScratchGame
 Scratch Game

-Download this project and go to: https://scratch.mit.edu/explore/projects/games/ then upload this project and enjoy
+Download this project and go to: https://scratch.mit.edu/explore/projects/games/ then click create and click "load from you computer" then upload this project and enjoy